rbk/Crime-Data-Analysis/02/Post-02.md

 0  2017        Michigan     9962311       569
 ```

-Ranking the states in this way doesn't make sense because the number of homicides is not proportional to the number of people.
+Ranking the states in this way doesn't make sense because the number of homicides is not proportional to the number of people in the states.

-From looking at the homicides ranked vs the populations, you can see that there is a strong correlation between the number of homicides and the population, however, it is not a perfect 1 to 1 correlation.
+From looking at the homicides ranked vs the populations, you can see that there is a strong correlation between the number of homicides and the population.

 Next, we will rank the states by homicide rate.

 ## Top 10 States Ranked By Total Homicides Relative to the Population Size
 Now we will rank the states in homcide by the population size.
 This will give us a clearer picture of the homcide rate, e.g. the number of homicides per 100,000 people.

-- We'll use Pandas Apply function to create a new row to sort by.
+First, we'll use Pandas **apply** function to create a new row.
+The apply function takes the name of a function and "applies" the result of the function to each row.
+Our function is called **per_capital**.

+The per_capita function takes each row of data and performs a calculation to normalize data.

-- We perform the calculation to normalize the homicides per 100,000 people.
+The result is that we have a column for each row with the number of homicides per 100,000 people.
-- Finally, we print 50 rows.

 ```python
 # Ranked By Total Homicides Relative to the Population Size